Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Data Selection Framework

 \subsection{Stage 2: Offline Sample Selection.}

-The second stage of Grad-Mimic converts computed mimic scores, estimated sample utilities, into a unified assessment, enabling us to curate a higher-quality training dataset with developed data filter.
+The second stage of Grad-Mimic converts computed mimic scores---estimated sample utilities---into a unified assessment.
+This enables us to curate a higher-quality training dataset with a constructed data filter.

-\textbf{Mimic Score Binarization.} Grad-Mimic first gathers normalized mimic scores for each sample at every training step.
+\textbf{Mimic Score Binarization.} Grad-Mimic first gathers normalized mimic scores from each sample at every training step.
 These indicate their intermediate contributions to learning.
-We convert continuous scores into \emph{binary retain/discard decisions} and explore three schemes: \begin{itemize}[topsep=0pt,leftmargin=*] \item \emph{Threshold-based}: A sample is chosen if its mimic score exceeds a defined threshold.
+We convert these continuous scores into \emph{binary retain/discard decisions} and explore three practical schemes: \begin{itemize}[nosep,topsep=0pt,leftmargin=*] \item \emph{Threshold-based}: A sample is chosen if its mimic score exceeds a defined threshold.
 A natural choice can be set as $1 / b$ (indicating greater than uniform). \item \emph{1D Clustering}: Samples are categorized into two groups using clustering (e.g., $k$-means~\cite{wu1991optimal} or Gaussian mixture), allowing unsupervised identification based on their assigned clusters. \item \emph{Top-k Percent}: Samples are ranked by their mimic score, and the top-$k$ percent are chosen.
 The value of $k$ can be adjusted based on the available training budget. \end{itemize}

-\textbf{Decision Aggregation.} A filtering decision made at a single step can be noisy and ignore training dynamics.
-To address this, we treat each step's binarized assessments as weak votes and use \emph{weak supervision techniques}~\cite{ratner2016data, ratner2017snorkel, ratner2019training, fu2020fast} to combine filtering decisions across training steps.
+\textbf{Decision Aggregation.} While binarized decisions provide instantaneous utility estimates at each training step, single-step assessments can be noisy (e.g., using early steps).
+Moreover, naive aggregation using majority vote may fail to capture learning dynamics.
+To address this, we treat each step's binarized assessments as weak votes and employ \emph{weak supervision techniques}~\cite{ratner2016data, ratner2017snorkel, ratner2019training, fu2020fast} to combine filtering decisions across training steps.
 We start by learning a generative model to estimate the reliability of each step's assessments~\cite{ratner2019training}.
 Once established, this model produces probabilistic aggregated decisions.
-This consensus mitigates assessment noise and captures how a sample's utility evolves.
-Empirically, we employ the aggregation step from Snorkel framework~\cite{ratner2017snorkel}, a widely-used method in the weak supervision community.
+This consensus can mitigate noise from inaccurate local gradients and models how a sample's utility evolves.
+Empirically, we employ the aggregation step from Snorkel framework~\cite{ratner2017snorkel}, a widely-adopted method in the weak supervision community.